swatkat1127/ChatterBox/README.md

 # ChatterBox

-A modern messaging app where users can sign up and log in to chat.
+A modern messaging app where users can sign up and log in to chat(group chat).

 ### Highlights:
 - Incorporates Firebase into Flutter project